GridinSoft Threat Intelligence

 Why GridinSoft flags this file

-GridinSoft identifies the sample as PUP.Browser.
+GridinSoft identifies the sample as PUP.Browser, part of the PUP threat category.

 First seen 2021-01-09 21:06:22 (5 years ago); latest analysis 2021-01-09 21:06:22 (5 years ago).